HypothesisWorks/hypothesis/CONTRIBUTING.rst

 You can read more about how we document Hypothesis in ``guides/documentation.rst``

-The process for submitting source code PRs is generally more involved (don't worry, we'll help you through it), so do read the rest of this document first.
+The process for submitting source code PRs is generally more involved (don't worry, we'll help you through it), so do read the rest of this document.
+If you're planning a larger change, the contributor guides (in the ``guides/`` directory) will make sure you're on the right track.

 -----------------------
 Copyright and Licensing